 All this has a knock-on impact on the weight of each shoe too.
 Climbing shoes are typically much lighter than approach shoes, which can be a real bonus on long approaches or when carrying them in your pack.

 A good pair of approach shoes need to be comfortable, given that you will likely wear them for long periods of time.
-Because of this, approach shoes have a roomier fit than that climbing shoes, which rely on curling your toes within the shoe.
+Because of this, approach shoes have a roomier fit than climbing shoes, which rely on curling your toes within the shoe.
 Approach shoes are designed with comfort in mind so you can walk all day without getting sore feet or blisters.
 This is why these shoes have features like a padded collar.

-Climbing shoes, on the other hand, are built for performance, so comfort is not as much of primary consideration as it is with approach shoes.
+Climbing shoes, on the other hand, are built for performance, so comfort is not as much of a primary consideration as it is with approach shoes.
 Their snug fit and minimal layers of construction allow you to feel your footholds and make precise foot placements when climbing hard routes or bouldering problems.

 As you can see, approach and climbing shoes are two totally different beasts.
 While approach shoes offer more comfort for long hikes to the crag or approach walks on difficult terrain, they don’t have the same precision or grip as a climbing shoe which is designed with performance in mind.

 If you’re looking for an approach shoe that can also handle some basic climbing and scrambling, I recommend you check out the La Sportiva TX line of approach shoes, which offers great grip and precision when scrambling.
-If you’re looking for a dedicated climbing shoe, be sure to check out the huge range of shoes which offer different levels of performance to suit your needs!
+If you’re looking for a dedicated climbing shoe, be sure to check out the huge range of shoes that offer different levels of performance to suit your needs.